 "Fitness" includes general and specific qualifications, knowledge, experience and understanding related to LFL's business (including actuarial and financial analyses, governance, the regulatory framework and the market environment).
-Collectively, the qualification, knowledge and experience of LFL's key functions must be adequate at all times.
+Collectively, the qualification, knowledge and experience of LFL's key functions must be adequate.
 This will ensure sound and prudent management.